SaraTaharani/SaraTaharani/README.md

 ---

 ## ✨ About Me
-🖥️ Passionate about building clean, scalable, and user-focused applications
+🖥️ Software Engineering Student passionate about solving complex problems and building efficient, high-quality software systems.
+🧠 Strong foundation in algorithms, data structures, and object-oriented design, with proven ability to quickly learn new technologies and translate theory into practical solutions.
+⚡ Analytical thinker with excellent problem-solving skills, attention to detail, and a commitment to clean, maintainable code.
-🤝 Strong team player with excellent communication and mentoring skills
+🤝 Collaborative team player with strong communication skills and mentoring experience.
-🎯 Responsible, organized, and logical thinker
-🔍 Quick learner with analytical problem-solving abilities

 ---

 ## 🌱 Current Focus
-⚛️ Enhancing skills in React, Next.js, and TypeScript
-🟢 Improving expertise in .NET Core backend development
-💻 Developing WPF desktop applications with MVVM architecture
+🐍 Strengthening Python skills for algorithmic development 📊 Deepening knowledge in data structures and performance optimization 💡 Enhancing analytical problem-solving and software design abilities

 ---